 A practical stack for 2026:

-1. Use Trends MCP (or another verified trend source) to shortlist topics with rising signals on at least one platform you care about.
+1. Use Trends MCP (or another verified trend source) to shortlist topics with rising signals on at least one platform that matters.

 2. Use the AI assistant to turn that shortlist into angles, outlines, and channel-specific hooks.